Southeast Attack Squadron (SAS)

 a.
 The Fleet Five Minute Rule varies from the normal Five Minute Rule in that all ships in a fleet shall announce "on five" simultaneously and no individual Five Minute Rule announcements shall be allowed.
 The rule shall only be established if a majority of the participants in a battle agree, or if directed in the discretion of the Contest Director.

-Only a fleet admiral (or other designated fleet commander) can announce
+a fleet admiral (or other designated fleet commander) can announce a Fleet Five

 c.
 When a fleet is on a Fleet Five Minute, the Fleet Admiral may ask the opposing Admiral for permission to remove all ships from the battle prior to completion of the Fleet Five.